from: <image[:<tag>]> fromLatest: <bool> fromCacheVersion: <arbitrary string> fromImage: <image name> fromArtifact: <artifact name>

 If you want always build the image with actual base image you should use fromLatest directive. fromLatest directive allows connecting the assembly process with the base image digest getting from the repository.

 fromLatestdirective is not allowed by giterminism (read more about it here)

 fromImage and fromArtifact

 Besides using docker image from a repository, the base image can refer to image or artifact, that is described in the same

 fromImage: <image name> fromArtifact: <artifact name>

-If a base image is specific to a particular application, it is reasonable to store its description with images and artifacts which are used it as opposed to storing the base image in a Docker registry.
+If a base image is specific to a particular application, it is reasonable to store its description with images and artifacts which are used it as opposed to storing the base image in a container registry.

 Also, this method can be useful if the stages of stage conveyor are not enough for building the image.
 You can design your stage conveyor.

-fromCacheVersion directive allows to manage image reassembly.
+fromCacheVersion directive allows managing image reassembly.

 fromCacheVersion: <arbitrary string>